E-commerce

 The merchant places blocks via the checkout editor

-Plan tests across multiple placements
+Plan tests across several placements

 Security